Lisa Woodard, Owner

 Gaia teaches Restorative Yoga, which includes meditation, slow and gentle movement, and luscious stretches.
 She also teaches Flow classes incorporating vigorous movement to challenge both strength and balance along with deep stretching.
 In all her classes you can expect factoids about anatomy and physiology, different breathing techniques, meditations, and sometimes a good story.

-Kendra discovered yoga in law school and the practice has been an integral part of her life for more than 15 years.
-In 2009, She began teaching and has studied yoga both in the U.S. and India, completing trainings including Sattva Yoga, Vinyasa, Yin and Yoga for Survivors™.
-She is a 500 hour Yoga Alliance certified teacher and has lead many teacher trainings, workshops and programs.
-She also managed and helped found studios in Colorado and California.
+Kendra discovered yoga in law school and it has been an integral part of her life for more than 15 years.
+In 2009, she began teaching and has studied yoga extensively in the U.S. and India, completing and leading teacher trainings, workshops and programs.

-Yoga and meditation are key components in her self care.
 Kendra’s classes embody a holistic approach that is both grounded and personalized.
-She encourage students to explore their own experience and listen to themselves – whether we’re moving more actively or taking the time to slow down.
+She encourages students to slow down, cultivate awareness and move intentionally.
 Each class integrates body, breath and intention building from a strong foundation.

 Scott started practicing yoga in early 2016 as an extension of his regular workout routine and quickly knew it would become a life long journey.
 Since then, Scott received his 200-hr Yoga Alliance Certification through Hidden Dragon Yoga and began teaching private and group classes in the OKC area.
 Positive vibes are at the core of every class Scott teaches, as he encourages students to connect mindful breath to powerful movement, and set intentions that affect positive growth on and off the mat.
 Come to class prepared to smile and sweat.